 In an article in last Sunday's paper, three economics professors took a position on three of Marx's theses: the concentration of enterprises, social impoverishment, and coming crises.

-There always is a tendency for a concentration of enterprises.
+There is always a tendency for a concentration of enterprises.
 Still, it is no longer the production of goods, although I just learned about the marriage between chemical giants Bayer and Monsanto.
-These days it is the concentration of firms offering services.
+These days, it is the concentration of firms offering services.
 I am thinking, e.g., of Google, Facebook, and Microsoft.
 Over the years, these software, social media, and communication giants have swallowed smaller software developers to strengthen their position in a booming market.

 The people of Cologne are proud of their Basic Law.
 One article reads, "Hammer immer esu jemaat" (We have always done it the same way), but this is no longer true for "Nix bliev, wie et war" (Nothing remains as it was).